Like 'Lord of the Flies': Students reveal environment at broadcasting school

-Today the New Zealand Broadcasting School, which is part of the Ara Institute of Canterbury in Christchurch, released findings of an independent review which was sparked by Herald reporting last year.
+Today the New Zealand Broadcasting School, which is part of the Ara Institute of Canterbury in Christchurch, released the findings of an independent review that was sparked by Herald reporting last year.

 Investigator Richard Raymond, QC, wrote that one student's allegations were "undoubtedly bullying" and also involved sexist and derogatory comments.